Semiconductor Equipment: Supercycle Or Bubble?

 Memory chips (DRAMs and NAND) are key semiconductor sectors driving the industry and Micron Technology's stock.

-I pointed out that an increase of average selling prices (ASPS) for DRAMs was responsible for most of Micron Technology's revenue growth in Q1 2017 in a March 31, 2017, Seeking Alpha article entitled "Micron Technology May Have A DRAM Yield Problem - Does It Matter?" where I noted that
+I pointed out that an increase of average selling prices (ASPs) for DRAMs was responsible for most of Micron Technology's revenue growth in Q1 2017 in a March 31, 2017, Seeking Alpha article entitled "Micron Technology May Have A DRAM Yield Problem - Does It Matter?" where I noted that:

 "Micron Technology noted that DRAM revenues in its most recent quarter increased 22%, but 21% was from ASP increases while only 1% was from an increase in bit shipments."

-Since MU's stock run-up is based on revenues and revenues are based on ASPs, I inferred that MU's stock was intimately tied to ASPs, and an increase in ASPs was attributed to supply constraints brought about by lack of investment in new fabs to make the chips.
+Since MU's stock run-up is based on revenues and revenues are based on ASPs, I inferred that MU's stock was intimately tied to ASPs, and an increase in ASPs was attributed to the supply constraints brought about by lack of investment in new fabs to make the chips.

-The shortage in memory is due to production manipulations by Micron Technology, Samsung Electronics (OTC:SSNLF), and SK Hynix.
+The shortage in memory is due to production manipulations by Micron Technology, Samsung Electronics (OTC:SSNLF), and SK Hynix (OTC:HXSCF).
 I noted in an April 3, 2017, Seeking Alpha article entitled "Applied Materials' Implant Business Sputters With Decline In DRAM Spend," that:

 "I see no increases in DRAM capacity in 2017 for MU, while SSNLF's capacity will expand at Fab 17 and SK Hynix's capacity will expand at M14.